EmoFeedback$^2$: Reinforcement of Continuous Emotional Image Generation via LVLM-based Reward and Textual Feedback: Method

-We design an emotion-aware reward feedback strategy for the reinforcement fine-tuning of SD3.5-M by employing the emotion understanding model to assess the generated images.
-Following the training paradigm of Flow-GRPO~\citep{liu2025flow}, for each text prompt, the model performs $T$ denoising steps and generates a group of $G$ images.
-Each image $\{x_0^i\}_{i=1}^{G}$ corresponds to a trajectory $\{(x_T^i, \ldots,x_0^i)\}_{i=1}^{G}$.
-Next, the emotion understanding model predicts V–A scores of each image and computes reward values as reward feedback.
-The group-level rewards are then normalized to compute the advantage of each image, thereby converting the absolute rewards into relative advantages that reflect the intra-group ranking:
+We design an emotion-aware reward feedback strategy that closes the optimization loop between generated images and target affective inputs.
+The emotion understanding model (EUM) evaluates the emotions conveyed by each generated image and converts its discrepancy from the target V-A values into a reward feedback for generative model.
+We optimize SD3.5-M generator using the Flow-GRPO~\citep{liu2025flow} paradigm.
+For each text prompt, the model performs $T$ denoising steps and generates a group of $G$ images.
+Each image $\{x_0^i\}_{i=1}^{G}$ is produced through a trajectory $\{(x_T^i, \ldots,x_0^i)\}_{i=1}^{G}$, recording the sequence of latent transitions sampled by the diffusion policy.
+The EUM assigns the same V-A reward to the final output $x_0^i$, optimizing the transition probabilities at all denoising steps.
+The group-level rewards are normalized into relative advantages to reflect the intra-group ranking: